Posts

 Modern Ashtanga Vinyasa Yoga was developed by Sri K. Pattabhi Jois (1915-2009) in Mysore, India.1 He studied under the legendary Tirumalai Krishnamacharya and established the Ashtanga Yoga Research Institute in 1948.

 What makes Ashtanga unique is its fixed sequences.
 Unlike Vinyasa, where teachers create varied flows, Ashtanga follows the same series of poses in the same order, every time.
-The Primary Series alone contains 75 poses and takes about 90 minutes to complete.3
+The Primary Series contains approximately 41 asanas and takes about 90 minutes to complete.3

 The Series Structure